All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 10am - noon.
 1st and 3rd Fridays at 8 Austin Ward Heights, Enner Glynn

-iPad/iPhone Group
+iPhone/iPad Group

 Convenor: Stuart Yank

-2nd Tuesday 1.30 - 3.30 pm Pioneer Park clubrooms, Hastings St Nelson
+2nd Tuesday 1.30 - 3.30 pm Stoke Baptist Church Main Road Stoke

 1.30pm - 3.30pm incl. refreshments during our break.

 In our sessions we cover, as casually and as understandably as possible, the where to find, how to use.
-We continually remind all about IOS Updates and security
+We continually remind all about iOS Updates and security

 We have a Q & A session, and questions are encouraged and we are fortunate in having a brilliant team of subject presenters who tend to specialise in a particular area.